cwwang1979/TR-MAMIL_EndometrialCancer_Subtype_TMB/README.md

 change "--feat_dir FEATURES_DIRECTORY_RESNETxx/" with the specified backbone to save the features.

-After running in the terminal, the extracted features will be produced as .pt file for each slide in folder named 'FEATURES_DIRECTORY_RESNETxx/' with specific backbone (e.g. "./FEATURES_DIRECTORY_RESNET50" for the proposed method 1 and "./FEATURES_DIRECTORY_RESNET152" for the proposed method 2 and 3).
+After running in the terminal, the extracted features will be produced as .pt file for each slide in folder named 'FEATURES_DIRECTORY_RESNETxx/' with specific backbone (e.g. "./FEATURES_DIRECTORY_RESNET50" for the classification of aggressive and non-aggressive and "./FEATURES_DIRECTORY_RESNET152" for the TMB prediction and TP53).

 example features results for the feature extraction step:
 ```